alliance-genome/agr_curation/README.md

 entering `http://elasticsearch:9200` (the internal docker address) in the Node address field, while elasticsearch is directly accessible at `http://localhost:9200` on the local machine.

-### Active MQ (Message Queue)<a id="activeMQ"/></a>

-[Run Active MQ Script](docker/run_activemq) which will launch activeMQ-artemis, from the last vromero activeMQ image.

-The Active MQ is used to queue incoming update requests, the locally running interface can be found at: `http://localhost:8161/console`

 ### Up and Running Servers

 After running all the previous commands issue the docker command: `docker ps -a`